About the course

 This qualification provides full-time learners with the opportunity to develop the knowledge and the range of business skills essential for a successful career in a range of sectors.
 Businesses of all shapes and sizes are facing huge challenges in today's economic climate.
 The structure of the programme provides an innovative and creative curriculum, providing learners with knowledge about the evolving business environment, future challenges and the importance of technology relevant to business of all shapes and sizes.

 In year 1, learners are exposed to a range of business principles which include economics, marketing, finance, employment law and events management.
-When progressing to year 2, learners have the opportunity to build on the foundations established in year 1, or take a more specialist pathway in marketing, law or accounting and finance.
-For more information on the program, year 1 and year 2 pathways, as well as access to student reviews, please see the clips located in the 'What You'll Learn' section below.
+When progressing to year 2, learners have the opportunity to build on the foundations established in year 1, or take a more specialist pathway in business and marketing, law or accounting and finance.

 To fully appreciate the business sector, you need to get out there.
 During the course, you will be exposed to successful business speakers, business organisations and industry specialists.
 Visits will be linked to your course criteria, allowing you to gaining valuable insight into the running of real businesses.
 Throughout the course you will be supported by staff who have real life experience and a true passion for industry.
 Delivery strategies will include real life project-based scenarios involving industry 'clients', national competitions and challenges.